Algorithm-archive/Learn-Data_Structure-Algorithm-by-Javascript/README.md

 node file.js
 ```

-### ES6 implementations
+### ES6/ES2015 implementations
 There are ES6 implementations of the Data Structures and Algorithms in their respective folders within a separate folder named `es6`.
 Couple of things to notice here:
 * There are no true **private properties** available in ES6 yet.
 So, in classes no [workarounds or hacks](http://2ality.com/2016/01/private-data-classes.html) used to implement private properties.
 There are several [proposals](https://github.com/wycats/javascript-private-state) and initiative ongoing to introduce it in ECMAScript.
 Hoping that would be done soon and we will then add it in our code.
 * We tried to implement the data structures and some algorithms in separate modules so that they can be used independently in any other codes.
-While `import` is indeed part of ES6, it is unfortunately not yet supported by any native environments, Node or browser.
+While `import` is indeed [part of ES6](http://2ality.com/2014/09/es6-modules-final.html), it is unfortunately not yet supported by any native environments, Node or browser.
 Until the native support introduced the easy workaround is to stick with the old **CommonJS Module format**(Which is supported in NodeJS and as we [advised earlier to test our codes in NodeJS](#how-to-use), so we are sticking with it).
 The modules will be [exported using CommonJS Module format and imported by 'require'](http://openmymind.net/2012/2/3/Node-Require-and-Exports/).
 Though there are other ways like `Babel`, `Rollup` etc., but that need some build configurations(And we don't want to make our codes more complicated).
 And at the end babel will convert the code to `require` and `module.exports` anyway.

 ### Useful Links: